Reg-ent℠ FAQs for Employed Physicians

 What is the status of Epic?

-- Reg-ent has been successful with Epic sites that are willing to push data (versus having it directly extracted).
+- Reg-ent has also been successful with Epic sites that are willing to push data (versus having it directly extracted).
 Please contact us at firstname.lastname@example.org with any questions about this.